1 + 1 = 3: The data multiplier in cybersecurity

 Funny how often it comes back to Continuous Controls Monitoring – the new category that we at Panaseer have been pioneering for the past five years.
 Continuous Controls Monitoring can be the data multiplier in cybersecurity, by getting all that data, providing that context, and multiplying the value and understanding of that data.

-I’ll talk about how CCM can highlight and help to remediate gaps in your controls to reduce the likelihood of control failures; provide a complete and accurate inventory of entities; tell complex stories of the entities in your estate; and provide increased confidence in the data used to answer regulatory requests.
+We looked at how CCM can highlight and help to remediate gaps in your controls to reduce the likelihood of control failures; provide a complete and accurate inventory of entities; tell complex stories of the entities in your estate; and provide increased confidence in the data used to answer regulatory requests.